-But, in order to maximize click-through rates and ultimately, sales, you must be savvy when it comes to seasonality.
-Seasonal email marketing will help you grab people’s attention when you need it the most.
+To maximize click-through rates and ultimately, sales, you must be savvy when it comes to seasonality.
+Seasonal ecommerce emails will help you grab people’s attention when you need it the most.

 Tap into existing conversations and the ongoing consumer cycle.
 Pop up in their inbox with some hyper-relevant content, or a targeted seasonal offer.

 Follow our expert advice on gearing your marketing emails towards various seasonal festivals and holidays.

 Catchy email copy

 Make your copy overtly seasonal and punchy.
 You want the reader to immediately feel like they are participating in an inside joke, story, or that they’ve got the latest seasonal scoop.